Chase Freedom Flex Card Review: Earn Up to 5% Cash Back

 Alternatives to the Chase Freedom FlexSM

-The newly revamped Chase Freedom Unlimited Card serves as an excellent alternative or compliment to the Freedom Flex Card.
+The revamped card_name serves as an excellent alternative or compliment to the Freedom Flex Card.

 Like the Freedom Flex Card, the Freedom Unlimited offers 5% cash back on travel booked through the Chase portal and 3% cash back at restaurants and drugstores.
 Although the Freedom Unlimited does not offer rotating bonus categories, the card does offer 1.5% unlimited cash back on all other purchases.

-If you love simplicity, the Capital One Quicksilver Cash Rewards Credit Card is another great option.
+If you love simplicity, the card_name is another great option.
 Offering a flat 1.5% cash back on all purchases, you’ll never have to worry about tracking bonus categories.
 Just use the card for everything and earn some nice cash back.
 As a bonus, you can also earn 5% cash back for hotel and rental car bookings when using the Capital One Travel portal.

 The Quicksilver also offers a $200 bonus when you spend just $500 during the first 3 months.
 You’ll pay 0% interest on purchases and balance transfers for the first 15 months (19.74%-29.74% variable APR and a 3% fee on amounts transferred during first 15 months after that), and there is no annual fee so it costs you nothing to try it out.